neetjn/py-component-controller/README.md

 ## Testing

 All module related e2e tests are in the `tests` subdirectory.
 To setup your environment run `make setup`.
-To stand up the mock site, run `make app`.
-This will serve the site on localhost:3000.
 To run the test suite, use `make test`.

-The mock site was created using Riot.js 3, SkeletonCSS, and webpack 3.
+The mock site can be accessed [here](http://riot-todo-84334.firebaseapp.com/); it was created using Riot.js 3, SkeletonCSS, and webpack 3.
 It was designed to represent a common website layout with responsive capabilities.
-To add new features for unit tests, refer to [riot-todo](https://github.com/neetjn/riot-todo) and be sure to update the submodule commit accordingly.

 Requirements:
 * Python 2.7, 3.6 (with pip)
-* Chrome or Chromium (*last confirmed test used version 63*)
+* Chrome or Chromium (Chrome 60-64)
-* ChromeDriver (*last confirmed test used version 2.33*)
+* ChromeDriver (version 2.3.3)
 * Node.js 6+ (with npm)

 ### Contributors